Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 **Author:** Michael Stout

 ## Executive Summary
-This project analyzes network traffic data to detect and classify botnet activities using machine learning techniques.
+This project analyzes network traffic data to detect botnet activities using machine learning techniques.
 The analysis processed over 107,000 network traffic records, identifying patterns between normal and botnet traffic.
 The project successfully developed enhanced feature engineering techniques and visualization methods to improve botnet detection accuracy.

 ## Rationale
 Modern cyber threats, particularly botnets and zero-day exploits, pose significant risks to network security.
 Traditional signature-based detection methods often fail to identify new or evolving threats.
 Machine learning approaches offer the potential for more adaptive and proactive defense mechanisms, which are crucial for protecting individual users and organizations from emerging cyber threats.